Qjiasheng/INF-3DP/readme.md

 > Each field has both `train` and `test` file.
 Once trained, run test to check results.
 A viewer based on pyvista and pyqt is provided to visulize volume field.
 >
 > :loudspeaker: Below we show some key result examples.
-Users can run and refactor codes to check detailed ​results.
+Users can run and refactor codes to check detailed  results.

 ## Viewer